 - Watch a demo of facing a quilt for a modern look and joining completed quilt blocks

 I will provide full hands-on instructions in class, as well as printed handouts with photos.
-This is a beginning to intermediate level class.
+This is an all-levels workshop.
 Basic knowledge of walking foot quilting is helpful.
 You should be comfortable using your sewing machine, and it should be in good working order.
 We will learn together!

 Contact David if you are interested in future dates for this class, or to book this workshop for your guild.